Stages

 dialect | Cannot be changed after config creation |

-This means if your prod stage sets protected: true, developers cannot create an unprotected production config.
+This means if your prod stage sets protected: true, developers cannot create an unprotected production config through the normal workflow.

 Locked Stages